SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/DataMiner_Objects_Tool/Using_DataMiner_Objects_Tool.md

 - The **number of matching items** (1) is displayed to give a quick view on how many items in the system match the filters.

-- Buttons are available to **select or unselect all items** (2).
+- Buttons are available to **select all or unselect all items** (2).

 - The **number of selected items** (3) is also displayed, so you can see how many are included in your current selection.

 - In the scrollable checkbox list at the bottom (4), you can **select individual items** or clear the selection to fine-tune the result according to your preferences.

-## Actions for selected objects
+## Executing actions on selected objects

-After manually fine-tuning the results, the script provides 2 possible actions to execute for the selected objects.
+After you have manually fine-tuned the results, you can execute the following actions for the selected objects:

-- The *Show JSON* button (1) will add a new multi-line textbox to the dialog containing all selected objects serialized in JSON format.

-- The *Delete* button (2) will delete the selected objects from the system.
-As this is a quite impactful operation, the script requires the user to confirm by checking the *Confirm* checkbox (3) before pressing the *Delete* button.

 ![Actions](~/user-guide/images/Using_DataMiner_Objects_Tool_Actions.png)

+- To add a new multi-line textbox to the dialog containing all selected objects serialized in JSON format, click **Show JSON** (1).

+- To delete the selected objects from the system, first select the **Confirm** checkbox (3), and then click **Delete** (2).
+This confirmation is required first because deleting objects can have a large impact on the system.